Nevada business license: Types, costs, and how to apply

 If you're forming an LLC, a partnership, or a corporation, you must file formation documents with the Nevada Secretary of State, such as Articles of Organization for an LLC or Articles of Incorporation for a corporation.

-- If your business is hiring employees, opening a business bank account, or being taxed as a separate entity, you’ll need to register for an employer identification number (EIN) online with the IRS or by email or fax.
+If your business is hiring employees, opening a business bank account, or being taxed as a separate entity, you'll need to register for an employer identification number (EIN).
+The Small Business Administration describes an EIN as being like a Social Security number for your business online with the IRS or by email or fax.
 This IRS website sets out the process.

 3. Apply for the general business license